Livingston station (Northern Pacific Railway)

-Livingston Depot is a former train station in Livingston, Montana, built by the Northern Pacific Railway in 1902.
+Livingston station is a former train station in Livingston, Montana, built by the Northern Pacific Railway in 1902.
 The station last saw passenger rail service in 1979 when Amtrak discontinued the North Coast Hiawatha.
 Since 1987 the restored building has anchored Livingston's downtown historic district as the Livingston Depot Center.

 History

-Livingston Depot was designed by the Minnesota firm of Reed and Stem, the first architects for New York City's Grand Central Terminal in an Italianate style with red and yellow brick and ornate terra cotta detailing from lions' heads to floral figures and the Northern Pacific's trademark yin-yang emblem, and its interior includes inlaid terrazzo and tiling including the same NP emblem.
+Livingston station was designed by the Minnesota firm of Reed and Stem, the first architects for New York City's Grand Central Terminal in an Italianate style with red and yellow brick and ornate terra cotta detailing from lions' heads to floral figures and the Northern Pacific's trademark yin-yang emblem, and its interior includes inlaid terrazzo and tiling including the same NP emblem.
 It was constructed in approximately three years for $112,000 and dedicated in the summer of 1902.

 The current facility accommodated traffic for both the main and Yellowstone Park Branch lines, and it and its predecessors thus functioned as the primary gateway to Yellowstone National Park for most of its visitors for approximately a quarter century.
 It served as the headquarters for the NP's Rocky Mountain division, including orders and telegraphy, and would host active rail traffic including the North Coast Limited runs.
 The complex combines a main building, a restaurant building, and a baggage building connected by a colonnade surrounding a courtyard facing the railroad tracks.
 Its shorter-lived precursors were an 1882 wooden facility, which burned down, and an 1888 brick structure, which grew to be inadequate for the rapidly increasing and somewhat affluent passenger traffic the NP was bringing to visit Yellowstone.